-Apple recently replaced iOS 13.3.1 with iOS 13.4, a milestone upgrade that brings a mix of new features, enhancements, patches, and bug fixes for the iPhone 11 series.
+Apple recently replaced iOS 13.4.1 with iOS 13.5, a milestone upgrade that brings important features, security patches, and bug fixes to the iPhone 11 series.

 As we push away from the update’s release we’re seeing complaints about a variety of bugs and performance issues.
 Some are brand new, others have carried over from older versions of iOS 13.

-If you’re running an older version of iOS 13, your iOS 13.4 update will be even bigger.
+If you’re running an older version of iOS 13, your iOS 13.5 update will probably be larger.
 That’s because the changes from any iOS 13 updates you skipped are baked in.

-We've been using iOS 13.4 on the iPhone 11 and iPhone 11 Pro Max for several days and performance is holding up.
+We've been using iOS 13.5 on the iPhone 11 and iPhone 11 Pro Max for a short time and performance is holding up for the moment.

 We haven't noticed any abnormal battery drain.
-Battery life on these phones continues to impress as we push deeper into 2020.
+Battery life on these phones continues to impress as we move deeper into the month.

 If you're seeing issues with an application, check for an update.
 Developers are still rolling out iOS 13 support updates and they should help.